DGEs2018/Traineeship-progress/Week3/journal.md

   - passing values into functions and using them
      - name of the value: parameter
      - the actual value itself: argument
-     -Unless specified the function will by default return undefined *
+     - unless specified the function will by default return undefined *